MinervaExpt/NucCCNeutrons/README.md

 2. Extract a differential cross section in neutron multiplicity as a function of nucleus

 ## Installation
-NEW: Install all dependencies using ThesisAnalysis.
+NEW: Install all dependencies using [MINERvANeutronMultiplcity](https://github.com/aolivier23/MINERvANeutronMultiplicity).

 Old Manual install instructions:
 1. Make a directory structure for the repository to live in.
 I recommend an out of source build in NucCCNeutrons/: